nautobot/nautobot-app-version-control/docs/design.md

 0.0.0.0:8080/api/plugins/dolt/commits/
 ```

-Versioning requests works with all API endpoints, not just models from the Version Control plugin:
+Versioning requests works with all API endpoints, not just models from the Version Control plugin.
+This example queries for devices in a `my-branch`:

 ```bash
 $ curl -s \